eldridgejm/eldridgejm.github.io/pages/faq/recrequest.md

 thumb here is to ask what I can say about you that isn't already in your transcripts.
 If you conclude that I would likely write a "standard" letter, you should follow up by asking yourself if there might be someone else who can write you a "good" letter.
-Again, I'm happy to write a letter for you -- but not at the cost of weakening your application!
+If you're still wondering whether my letter will be a "good" letter or a "standard" one, feel free to ask; I'll give my honest assessment.

 ## Does a "standard" letter hurt your chances?